How to dye leather with coffee

 Pour your cooled coffee dye into a large bowl or any large container that will fit your leather item.
 Dip the item into the dye and make sure it is completely covered and soaked into the dye.

-Let it soak.
-The longer it stays in the dye the darker the color will be.
 If you want a light tan or stain, let the leather soak for about 30 minutes but leave it for 8 hours or more if you want a darker tone.

 Step 4: Rinse